Shuffle/Shuffle-docs/docs/configuration.md

 Error getting containers: Error response from daemon: client version 1.40 is too new.
 Maximum supported API version is 1.35
 ```

-To fix this issue, we need to set the version from 1.40 down to 1.35 in the Shuffle enviornment.
+To fix this issue, we need to set the version from 1.40 down to 1.35 in the Shuffle environment.
 This can be done by opening the docker-compose.yml file, then changing environment variable "DOCKER_API_VERSION" from 1.40 to 1.35 for the "orborus" service as seen below, then restarting Shuffle.

 ![Error with Docker version](https://github.com/frikky/shuffle-docs/blob/master/assets/configuration-error-1.png?raw=true)

 ## Debugging
 As Shuffle has a lot of individual parts, debugging can be quite tricky.
-To get started, here's a list of the different parts, with the latter three being modular / location independant.
+To get started, here's a list of the different parts, with the latter three being modular / location independent.

 | Type     | Container name    | Technology       | Note |
 | -------- | ----------------  | ---------------- | ---- |